Non-Scheduled International Air Service: Foreign Applicants (non-U.S.)

-All carriers providing air services to or from Canada are required, under regulations pursuant to Section 50 of the Act, to report certain operational data to the Government of Canada through Transport Canada’s Electronic Collection of Air Transportation Statistics (ECATS) program.
+Licensees providing domestic or international services touching Canada are required, under regulations stemming from section 50 of the CTA, to report certain operational data to the Government of Canada through Transport Canada’s Electronic Collection of Air Transportation Statistics (ECATS) program.

 To join ECATS, contact the ECATS program office 30 days prior to beginning operations to or from Canada:

 - Transport Canada – ECATS